Interact via the CLI

 Query contract state

-To query the state of a WASM contract, you can use the following command.
+To query the state of a Wasm contract, you can use the following command.

 wasmd query wasm contract-state all "$CONTRACT" -o json